Thanks for your interest in purchasing a 2015 CSA share.

 teaching students about small scale, sustainable vegetable production and distribution.

-This CSA is also unique in that all your vegetables are grown at the Weavers Way Farms,
+This CSA is also unique in that all your vegetables are grown at our farms.

-we do not buy in vegetables from other farms.
+We do not buy any vegetables from other farms.
 By buying a share in this farm, you

 are supporting agricultural education while sharing the risks and benefits of small